enzuru/.emacs.d/README.md

 ### Help

-These are the five most important keystrokes of all.
-If you know these five keys keystrokes, you can get helpful information whenever you are stuck!
+These are the most important keystrokes of all.
+If you know these keys keystrokes, you can get helpful information whenever you are stuck!
 These keystrokes are far more helpful than Google.

 - `C-h(elp) b(indings)` shows the keybindings available in the current buffer.
 - `C-h(elp) d(ocumentation)` lets you search through all available documentation.